rackerlabs/rackspace-how-to/content/rackspace-cdn/use-cdn-access-control-to-allow-your-origin.md

 troubleshooting.
 If you are unsure if you should keep the existing headers, keep them.

-Set the header by running the following command:
+Set the header by using the following cURL request:

     curl -si -X POST -H "X-Auth-Token: {AUTHTOKEN}" -H "X-Container-Meta-Access-Control-Expose-Headers: etag location x-timestamp x-trans-id Access-Control-Allow-Origin" https://storage101.iad3.clouddrive.com/v1/MossoCloudFS_{Account UUID}/{CONTAINER}/

-Next, use the following cURL command to retrieve the headers and verify that the new header exists:
+Next, use the following cURL request to retrieve the headers and verify that the new header exists:

     curl -si -I -H "X-Auth-Token: {AUTHTOKEN}" https://storage101.iad3.clouddrive.com/v1/MossoCloudFS_{Account UUID}/{CONTAINER}/